Skip to main content

 🟢 yes

-connections are terminated gracefully when denied, so applications have instant feedback and do not stall when all their outbound connections are not allowed
+connections are terminated gracefully with a TCP Reset when denied, so applications have instant feedback and do not stall when all their outbound connections are not allowed

 TLS Decryption🟠 yes